kbjosephs/sxcd5-dev/bios.md

 ## Agyei Archer

-...is a type and graphic designer from Trinidad, with 11 years of experience across vari- ous communication design disciplines, including art direction, advertisement, experience design, web- site design and development, branding, and motion design.
+...is a type and graphic designer from Trinidad, with 11 years of experience across various communication design disciplines, including art direction, advertisement, experience design, website design and development, branding, and motion design.
 He is also a founding member and active member of the board of directors of Design Objective, Trinidad and Tobago’s professional graphic design